-- 1. "Looked After Children". - 2.
-Children who have a brother or sister attending the school or Thames View Junior School. - 3.
+1. "Looked After Children".

+- Children who have a brother or sister attending the school or Thames View Junior School. - Children of staff members recruited to fill a vacant post for which there was a demonstrable skill shortage. - 4.
 Children who live closest to the school measured by the nearest available walking route.